gibbsk12/bamazon/README.md

 ![Customer View](https://media.giphy.com/media/25pU7OJCsW6qOlVtTy/giphy.gif)

-To use the customer interface, simple type `node bamazonCustomer.js` in Terminal.
+To use the customer interface, simply type `node bamazonCustomer.js` in Terminal.

 ### Bamazon Manager
 The manager interface allows the user to: